Absorption-based Circumgalactic Medium Line Emission Estimates: empirical emission models

 valid over $8000-30,000$\;K and within a factor of two at $50,000$\;K. Because of the $n_e T$ scaling over the range in temperature at which these ions exist in the CGM, the emission from both transitions at fixed ionic column density measures pressure.
+Even though these formulas are collisional emission, they make no assumption about what sets the ionization of the \NII\ and \OIII.
+For the COS-Halos CGM systems we will focus on, the ionization is set by photoionizations and not collisions, but this optical emission owes to collisional excitation of their low lying states.

-The bottom panel in Figure~\ref{fig:OIII} shows empirical estimates for the emission-frame surface brightness in \OIII\ 5007\AA, computed using the histogram/individual points for $\langle \log N_{\rm NIII} \rangle$ shown in the top panel assuming a total oxygen to nitrogen ratio of $7$ ($A_O/A_N \approx 7$; \citealt{asplund09}) and similar fractions of doubly ionized oxygen and nitrogen ($f_{\rm OIII}\approx f_{\rm NIII}$)~\footnote{The assumption that two ions trace each other should hold at the factor of two level or better.
+The bottom panel in Figure~\ref{fig:OIII} shows empirical estimates for the emission-frame surface brightness in \OIII\ 5007\,\AA, computed using the histogram/individual points for $\langle \log N_{\rm NIII} \rangle$ shown in the top panel assuming a total oxygen to nitrogen ratio of $7$ ($A_O/A_N \approx 7$; \citealt{asplund09}) and similar fractions of doubly ionized oxygen and nitrogen ($f_{\rm OIII}\approx f_{\rm NIII}$).\footnote{The assumption that two ions trace each other should hold at the factor of two level or better.
 For $n_e=10^{-3}$\cmminusthree, characteristic of the COS-Halos absorbers, we find $f_{\rm OIII}/f_{\rm NIII} = \{0.9, 0.9, 1.1\}$ at $\log_{10} [T/{\rm K}] = \{4, 4.5, 5\}$, and for $n_e=10^{-2}$\cmminusthree and the same respective temperatures we find $f_{\rm OIII}/f_{\rm NIII} = \{0.9, 0.7, 1.1\}$.
-These calculations use the \emph{Q18} background model of \citet{KS19}, but are relatively insensitive to the assumed background.}.
-The solid curves are single pressure models that assume the specified $n_e T$ in units of cm$^{-3}$~K. The $10^6$K virialized gas is required to have $n_e T >10\, $cm$^{-3}$~K to be able to cool in a Hubble time, and cooling is too substantial to be supported by stellar feedback for $n_e T>100\;$cm$^{-3}$~K on the halo scale \citep{mcquinn18}.
+These calculations use the \emph{Q18} background model of \citet{KS19}, but are relatively insensitive to the assumed background.} The solid curves are single pressure models that assume the specified $n_e T$ in units of cm$^{-3}$~K. The $10^6$K virialized gas is required to have $n_e T >10\, $cm$^{-3}$~K to be able to cool in a Hubble time, and cooling is too substantial to be supported by stellar feedback for $n_e T>100\;$cm$^{-3}$~K on the halo scale \citep{mcquinn18}.
 The inner CGM should harbor even larger pressures.